ipwnosx/docs-1/content/rancher/v2.x/en/admin-settings/rke-templates/applying-templates/_index.md

 If a cluster was created from an RKE template, you can edit the cluster to update the cluster to a new revision of the template.

-As of Rancher v2.3.3, an existing cluster's settings can be [saved as an RKE template.](#converting-an-existing-cluster-to-use-an-rke-template) In that situation, you can also edit the cluster to update the cluster to a new revision of the template.
+An existing cluster's settings can be [saved as an RKE template.](#converting-an-existing-cluster-to-use-an-rke-template) In that situation, you can also edit the cluster to update the cluster to a new revision of the template.

 > **Note:** You can't change the cluster to use a different RKE template.
 You can only update the cluster to a new revision of the same template.

 ### Converting an Existing Cluster to Use an RKE Template

-_Available as of v2.3.3_

 This section describes how to create an RKE template from an existing cluster.